Sumedh-25/Insurance-Claim-GenAI/Readme.md

 # 🤖 Insurance Claim Assistant Agent

-This project is a GenAI-powered assistant designed to simplify the insurance claim process.
-Built for the **DSW Round 2 - GenAI Hackathon**, it provides a conversational interface that helps users:
+This project is a GenAI-powered assistant designed to simplify the insurance claim process it provides a conversational interface that helps users:

 - Understand insurance claim procedures
 - File new claims via guided forms